+These five signs will let you know whether you are traveling down the wrong path.
 If you are reading this, then some part of you must already wonder if you are walking the path you were meant to.

 Do you drag yourself to work and wonder whether you are in the right place?
 Is it harder each day to convince yourself to get out of bed?

 Or perhaps you wonder why it matters at all?
 Sure, we all have moments like this, and depression, as a mental health issue, has many of the same symptoms.

-Don’t worry, these five signs will quickly let you know whether or not you are walking the wrong way.
+Don’t worry, these five signs will quickly let you know whether you are walking the wrong way.

 You have a troublesome time finding balance in anything